silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 ---
 title: Introduction to the Data Model and ORM
-summary: Introduction to creating and querying a database records through the ORM (object-relational model)
+summary: Introduction to creating and querying a database records through the ORM (object-relational mapping)
 icon: database
 ---

 # Introduction to the Data Model and ORM

-Silverstripe uses an [object-relational model](http://en.wikipedia.org/wiki/Object-relational_model) to represent its information.
+Silverstripe uses an [object-relational mapping](http://en.wikipedia.org/wiki/Object-relational_mapping) to represent its information.

 *  Each database table maps to a PHP class.